Kou-ding/Graph-Minor/README.md

 </pre>

 ### Sparse matrices
 Sparse matrices are matrices that mainly have '0' elements.
-This means we can represent them in a smart way in order to save time not having to display every single '0' element.
+This means we can smartly represent them in order to save time not having to display every single '0' element.
 When we face large matrices this notation can prove a very efficient way to represent the data.
 <pre>
     a b c d
   a 0 0 0 1        row     |a b b c d